 Tooling for die casting must be incredibly strong and thermally resistant, in addition to having good wear resistance and ductility.
 They are therefore made from high-performance hardened tool steels — often heat-treated — allowing them to go through hundreds of casting cycles per hour and up to two million cycles over their entire lifespan.
 Die casting tooling must maintain performance under very high clamping forces.

 Making a die casting mold starts with computer-aided design (CAD) used in conjunction with casting-specific design and simulation tools.
 As with injection molds, tooling for die casting must have sprue holes, runners, and gates to allow the molten material to enter the cavity.
 Locking pins and ejector pins must also be incorporated to secure the mold and facilitate ejection.
+The digital design of the mold allows for the creation of complex shapes and tight tolerances.

 CNC machining is widely used to manufacture the die casting tooling.
 Typically, die casting moldmaking begins with rough machining of the mold shape, followed by heat treatment of the metal mold, then finally a round of finish machining.
 Prototype-grade dies can also be made using rapid tooling, using either CNC machining or other processes like selective laser sintering (SLS).